 The Department of Public Works Parking Division is responsible for enforcement of City ordinances in regard to public safety by managing curb space (on-street parking) in certain densely populated areas.
 Measures include ticketing and towing violating vehicles, immobilizing vehicles, and towing abandoned vehicles.
 This division is also responsible for establishing and managing residential parking zones throughout the City.

 Residential Parking permits are available to full-time residents of the French Quarter, including both property owners and renters.
 These are required to park on certain streets, mainly the residential sections of the French Quarter, for longer than two hours.

-To obtain a permit, you must go to:
+To obtain a permit, you can apply online or in person at:

 City of New Orleans – Parking Division